 Atlantic City, NJ (Oct)

 Entering its seventh decade in 2019, Atlantic City is one of the oldest marathons in the nation.
 Race day starts in front of Bally’s Atlantic City Hotel & Casino near the corner of Boardwalk and Park Place (which may sound familiar, since Atlantic City was the inspiration for the board game Monopoly).
-The centerpiece of the flat course is the popular beach boardwalk with its frequently stiff ocean headwinds.
+The centerpiece of the flat course is the popular beach boardwalk with its notoriously stiff ocean headwinds.
 Along the way, keep an eye out (twice) for Lucy the Elephant, a “mammoth” six-story pachyderm statue listed on the National Park Registry of Historical Landmarks.
 Runners who crave more miles on the boardwalk can sign up for the King Neptune Challenge to earn extra bling.

 Runner-up: New Jersey Marathon